Broadcast Captioning School and Training Programs: How to Choose

 How to Choose a Broadcast Captioning School

-Broadcast caption stenographers convert the spoken word into written communication using stenotype machines and real-time captioning software.
+Broadcast captioners translate television shows, sporting events and emergency announcements for deaf and hard-of-hearing individuals.
+They convert the spoken word into written communication using stenotype machines and real-time captioning software.
 Certificate and associate degree programs are offered at 2-year vocational and community colleges.
-Online options are available, though students must be fully equipped with captioning hardware and software to be eligible.
 After completing a program, students wishing to enter the broadcast captioning field must pass the Certified Broadcast Captioning (CBC) exam.

-Captioners are the ears for the deaf and hard-of-hearing community; as a result, they must have excellent listening skills and may benefit from courses about deaf culture.
+Because captioners act as the ears for the deaf and hard-of-hearing community, they must have excellent listening skills and may benefit from courses about deaf culture.
 In addition to broadcast captioning, graduates can work as Communications Access Real-time Translation (CART) providers.
 Though additional certification is required, CART professionals use the same technology to caption live events for deaf individuals in the legal and education fields.

-Students seeking programs should verify that they are certified by the National Court Reporters Association (NCRA), a nonprofit professional organization.
-While the NCRA doesn't accredit programs, it has a list of general requirements and standards that schools have to meet.
+- Students seeking programs should verify that they are certified by the National Court Reporters Association (NCRA), a nonprofit professional organization that ensures programs meet certain professional standards.

 Broadcast Captioning Program Overviews